rpcpool/yellowstone-faithful/docs/README.md

 ## Gotchas

-1. In some cases the script won't find the required snapshots, you'll need to find and download all required snapshots and run radiance.
-2. First 8 epochs are missing bounds.txt file so you may need to do it manually.
+1. First 8 epochs are missing bounds.txt file so you may need to do it manually.
-3. Around epoch 32 there was a change in `shred revision`, depending on what snapshot you use you may need to adjust `SHRED_REVISION_CHANGE_EPOCH` (currently set at 32, but could be 24)
+2. Around epoch 32 there was a change in `shred revision`, depending on what snapshot you use you may need to adjust `SHRED_REVISION_CHANGE_EPOCH` (currently set at 32, but could be 24)
-3. Create cars tries to use download_ledgers_gcp.py to pull snapshots from EU region only, if it can't find you'll need to run it manually `download_ledgers_gcp.py <epoch> <ap|us>` to find the required snapshots in the other regions and run radiance with the necessary parameters.